Phalanyx/SparkPark/doc/sprint0/product.md

 Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-YOUR ANSWER GOES HERE ...

- * Short (2-5 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
 Our users would choose [PRODUCT NAME] because it provides tailored solutions to their diverse parking needs while addressing common frustrations with current alternatives.
 For example, Annifer, a budget-conscious university student, finds campus parking fees unnecessarily high, especially since she only needs parking once a week.
 [PRODUCT NAME] offers her an affordable, convenient option to book a parking spot close to her campus without the need for costly long-term permits.
 With the ability to pre-book her space in advance, Annifer can better manage her tight schedule and avoid the stress of last-minute parking searches.
 For users like Barry, a freelance photographer and avid traveler, flexibility is key.
 Whether he’s navigating a busy city center or a remote tourist spot, Barry values having access to affordable and convenient parking without wasting time driving in circles.
 [PRODUCT NAME] allows him to find and book short-term parking on the go, ensuring he can focus on capturing the perfect shot instead of dealing with parking hassles.
 The platform’s simple and intuitive interface is designed to fit seamlessly into Barry’s spontaneous travel lifestyle, giving him the freedom to park wherever his adventures take him.
 Homeowners like Capy also stand to benefit greatly from [PRODUCT NAME].
 With an unused driveway near a busy shopping center and train station, Capy can earn passive income by renting her parking space to commuters in need.
 The platform offers her a secure and hassle-free way to list her driveway, set availability, and communicate with renters.
 By turning an underutilized resource into a reliable income stream, Capy can help cover her family’s expenses while offering a valuable service to her community.